-You should be able to separate relevant and irrelevant facts and under the Chairman’s guidance come to a reasoned decision.
+You should be able to separate relevant and irrelevant facts and come to a reasoned decision.
 Good old fashioned common sense is also a useful tool!

 How much of my time would I have to give?

-Panel sit all year round with appeals being held as and when required.
-Appeals take place during working hours and are usually somewhere local to the schools appeals being heard.
+Panels sit all year round with appeals being held as and when required.
+Appeals take place during working hours and are usually in the locality of the school.

-From September to March, a panel meets roughly every three weeks.
-From April to July this increases to a couple of times a week.
+From September to March, a panel usually meets every week in different parts of London and Kent.
+From April to July this increases three or four panels meeting every day!
 Usually a full day is set aside to hear a number of appeals and each appeal generally takes around 20 – 30 minutes.

 Occasionally, appeals may be heard over a number of days, for example where there are a lot of appeals for a very popular school; however the Clerk to the Panel will always advise this when checking your availability.
 For the summer period, we tend to “book” our panel members a few months in advance.